fwangboulder/Project_Linux_Server_Configuration/README.md

       Configure Apache to hand-off certain requests to an application handler - mod_wsgi

-    **install mod_wsgi**
+      Install mod_wsgi

       $sudo apt-get install libapache2-mod-wsgi

       You then need to configure Apache to handle requests using the WSGI module.
       You’ll do this by editing the /etc/apache2/sites-enabled/000-default.conf file.
       This file tells Apache how to respond to requests, where to find the files for a particular site and much more.

       $sudo vi /etc/apache2/sites-enabled/000-default.conf

       add the following line at the end of the <VirtualHost * : 80> block, right before the closing </VirtualHost> line:
       WSGIScriptAlias / /var/www/html/myapp.wsgi

       restart Apache: $sudo apache2ctl restart

-    Check URL: 54.210.72.218  No Found Do not feel panic!!
-Continue~~~
+      Check URL: 54.210.72.218  No Found

+      What happened?!!

       You just defined the name of the file you need to write within your Apache configuration by using the WSGIScriptAlias directive.
 Despite having the extension .wsgi, these are just Python applications.
-     Create the /var/www/html/myapp.wsgi file using the command sudo vi /var/www/html/myapp.wsgi.
+      Create the /var/www/html/myapp.wsgi file:

+      $sudo vi /var/www/html/myapp.wsgi.
 Within this file, write the following application:

       ```
         def application(environ, start_response):
           status = '200 OK'
           output = 'Hello World!'